brson/the-end-of-unsafety/script.md

 But also at the same time we became aware of another research project at Microsoft called Singularity.
 It was an attempt to reimagine the operating system in .NET.
-There wasn't a lot of information coming out of Microsoft
+There wasn't a lot of information coming out of Microsoft but what caught our eye was their approach to concurrency.
+In Singularity they employed a novel technique to transfer ownership of - and sole access to - entire regions of memory between threads, by only copying a pointer.

 (next fragment)